I Committed in Detached HEAD — Now What?

 git merge rescue/detached-work --no-ff -m "merge: restore detached-HEAD work"

-Option B — cherry-pick individual commits:
+Option B — cherry-pick individual commits (when you want only some):

 git checkout main